Connect with others who understand.

 Cardiac Catheterization

-Cardiac catheterization is a more involved procedure.
-You will be sedated before cardiac catheterization.
-The doctor will use a needle to make a hole in a blood vessel in your arm, groin, or neck.
-They will then introduce a thin tube into the blood vessel and guide it into the heart.
-Once the catheter reaches the heart, the doctor will inject dye (a colorless liquid) that can be seen on X-rays.
-(This imaging procedure is referred to as coronary angiography.)
-The doctor may also use ultrasound technology to image the heart from the inside in a procedure known as intracoronary ultrasound.
-These imaging techniques provide a detailed picture that shows how the heart is functioning and the exact location of any narrowed arteries or blockages.
+Cardiac catheterization is an invasive procedure.
+You may be sedated before cardiac catheterization, but you’ll still be awake.
+The doctor uses a needle to make a small opening in a blood vessel in your arm or groin.
+They then introduce a thin tube into the blood vessel and guide it into the heart.
+Once the catheter reaches the heart, the doctor injects contrast material (a colorless liquid) that can be seen on X-rays (this imaging procedure is referred to as coronary angiography).

 Cardiac catheterization is also used to perform treatments such as angioplasty and stent placement.